-If you’re a VAT-registered seller, you may be required to charge VAT on the physical items that you sell on the Etsy platform.
+If you’re a VAT-registered seller, you may be required to charge VAT on the items that you sell on the Etsy platform.
 For information on VAT requirements in your location, please consult your local tax authority or a licenced professional.

 Do I need to provide anything to the buyer?

 Businesses in certain countries may need to provide an invoice when supplying goods or services.
 For further details on the invoice and these requirements, please contact your local tax authorities.
 For sellers in the EU, you can find useful information on the European Commission's website.

 You can obtain customs declaration forms from your mail provider.
 Most of the time, these are available online.